-Tell Me Something I Don’t Know is a live game show and podcast hosted by Stephen J. Dubner, co-author of the Freakonomics books and host of Freakonomics Radio.
-He has always had a mission: to tell you the things you thought you knew but didn’t; and things you never thought you wanted to know, but do.
+Tell Me Something I Don’t Know is live journalism wrapped in a game-show package and hosted by Stephen J. Dubner, co-author of the Freakonomics books and host of Freakonomics Radio.
+Stephen has always had a mission: to tell you the things you thought you knew but didn’t; and things you never thought you wanted to know, but do.
 Now, he has a new way of doing just that.
 TMSIDK is still journalism, still factual — but disguised in the most entertaining, unexpected, and occasionally ridiculous conversation you’re likely to hear.

-Three celebrity panelists listen as contestants come on stage before a live audience and try to wow them with a fascinating fact, a historical wrinkle, a new line of research — anything, really, as long as it’s interesting, useful and true (or at least true-ish).
-There’s a real-time human fact-checker on hand to filter out the bull.
-The panel — an eclectic mix of comedians, brainiacs, and other high achievers — poke and prod the contestants, and ultimately choose a winner.
+Guests presenters come on stage before a live audience and try to wow Stephen and his co-host(s) with a fascinating fact, a historical wrinkle, a new line of research — anything, really, as long as it’s interesting, useful and true (or at least true-ish).
+There’s a real-time human fact-checker on hand to sort fact from fiction.

-We are looking for contestants to get up on stage and present their “I Don’t Know” — their IDK.
-It might be an unheralded technological breakthrough; a new line of important research; a cultural quirk; a historical wrinkle; or perhaps just a great, unasked question.
-All we ask is that it’s interesting (at least to you), worth knowing (at least a little bit), and — well, true (there is always a fact-checker on hand).
+We are looking for presenters to get up on stage and present their “I Don’t Know” — their IDK.
+All we ask is that it’s interesting (at least to you), worth knowing (at least a little bit), and — well, true.
 Also: there will be prizes!

 If you’d like to be part of our live audience, here is where you can get tickets to see the show.